cnsoft/cocos2d-kamcord-ios/README.md

 ## How to use Kamcord

 We've tried to keep the Kamcord API as simple as possible.
-The only class you will need to interface with is `KCManager`, which is automatically included for you in `cocos2d.h`.
-To get an instance, call `[KCManager sharedManager]`.
+The only class you will need to interface with is `Kamcord`, which you can get by including `<cocos2d-1.0.1-kamcord/Kamcord.h>`.

-KCManager's public API is broken down by different functionalities.
+Kamcord's public API is broken down by different functionalities.

 ### Video Recording